openwdl/wdl/SPEC.md

 </p>
 </details>

-The execution engine must cause the task to fail immediately if none of the container URIs can be successfully resolved to a runnable image.
+The execution engine must cause the task to fail immediately if it is not able to resolve at least one of the URIs to a runnable container.

 🗑 `docker` is supported as an alias for `container` with the exact same semantics.
-Exactly one of the `container` or `docker` is required.
-The `docker` alias will be dropped in WDL 2.0.
+Exactly one of the `container` or `docker` attributes is required.
+The `docker` alias is deprecated and will be removed in WDL 2.0.

 ##### `cpu`